Exercise & Physical Activity: Your Everyday Guide from the National Institute on Aging

 Chapter 2: Get Set guides you on getting organized and reviewing your current activity levels, setting short- and long-term goals, and creating a realistic plan for becoming active over time.

 Chapter 3: Go! is all about the "how."
 The guide offers tips to help you get started.
 It also has ideas to help you stick with your decision to be active every day and to get you back on track if you have to stop exercising for some reason.

 Chapter 4: Sample Exercises gives you some specific activities and exercises, including exercises to increase your strength, improve balance, become more flexible, and increase endurance.
 All of the exercises have easy directions to help you do them safely.

 Chapter 5: How Am I Doing? offers you some ways to test your progress and reward your success.

 Chapter 6: Healthy Eating briefly discusses another key to good health—nutritious eating habits.

 Chapter 7: Keep Going includes worksheets to keep track of your progress and answers to frequently asked questions about exercise and physical activity for older adults.
 You'll also find a list of resources for more information.
 Some of the resources are especially for people with specific health problems or disabilities who want to be active.
 In addition, there's a form you can fill out and send us after you've been active for at least a month.
 We'll send you a certificate from the National Institute on Aging to recognize your commitment to improve your health.

-Visit Go4Life, our online exercise and physical activity campaign, for a sample workout, exercise videos, motivational e-cards, printable tip sheets, success stories, online tracking tools, and more.
+Visit Go4Life, our online exercise and physical activity campaign, for a sample workout, exercise videos, printable tip sheets, success stories, tracking tools, virtual coaches, and more.